ATTORNEY PROFILE

 Education

 While in law school Natalie was an active member of the South Texas Law Review and a participant in the school’s nationally recognized moot court program.
 Throughout her time with the program Natalie received both national and state awards for Best Speaker, Top Team, and Best Brief.
+Natalie received the awards for Top Female Graduate and Top Advocacy Student for the Class of 2002 and was named Young Alumni of the Year in 2012.

 Accolades and Statewide Service